NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Thicket Urchin.md

 abilities_mid:
   - name: ""
   - name: "Prone Vulnerability"
-    desc: "  A thicket urchin suffers a –4 circumstance penalty to AC whenever it's flat- footed due to being Prone instead of the usual –2 circumstance penalty.
+    desc: "  A thicket urchin suffers a –4 circumstance penalty to AC whenever it's flat- footed due to being [[undefined]] instead of the usual –2 circumstance penalty.
 The only action it can use while prone is to Stand, and it must attempt a DC 6 Flat check to do so or its action is lost."

 attacks:
   - name: ""